Embedded iPaaS vs Enterprise iPaaS: What's the Difference?

 With businesses using more SaaS apps than ever before, data-sharing between those apps is essential for good business processes.
 Integrations are hard work, but integration platforms can significantly improve the efficiency of your integration-building process.

-If an embedded iPaaS seems to support your use case, contact us for a custom demo showing you how Prismatic can supercharge your B2B SaaS integrations.
+If an embedded iPaaS supports your use case, schedule a demo and we'll show you how Prismatic can supercharge your B2B SaaS integrations.

 About Prismatic